 In Philippians 4:4-9 the Apostle Paul writes out his prescription for maintaining good spirit/mind health.
-Throughout the Apostle’s writings he establishes “peace” as the healthy state of spirit/mind.
-Troubled spirit/minds are neither healthy nor enlightened.
+Throughout the Apostle’s writings, he establishes “peace” as the healthy state of spirit/mind.
+Troubled spirits/minds are neither healthy nor enlightened.
 Here is Paul’s preventative and pro-active “Eight Step Prescription” for maintaining or recovering peace of mind.

 2. Don’t Be Anxious: This requires strategy!
 Paul knows that for you to stop thinking anxious thoughts and feeling anxious will require more than just the command: Don’t be anxious!
 But he wants to emphasize by this command that your normal state of being is not one of anxiety but of peace.
 The goal is to return to peace.
 (Vs 6)